Project & Product Management

 Agile Project Management

 I was formally trained in Agile when I was at Avaya.
-I’ve had over 15 years experience with integrating design deliverables directly into Agile development processes at every company I’ve worked at.
+I have over 15 years experience integrating design deliverables directly into Agile development processes at every company I’ve worked at.
+An Agile-based design delivery timeline has the following information:

-Each line item above is an Agile story.
-The blue bars show estimated time required to create, review, update, and then deliver a design for each story.
-Gray arrows pointing to the right indicate the sprint when the development team will actually begin work on a given story.
-The goal is to make sure each story design is delivered prior to the sprint when it would actually be needed.
+The blue bars show start dates and estimated time required to create (light blue), review (darker blue), update, and then deliver (dark blue) a final design for each story or set of stories.
+Gray arrows pointing to the right indicate the sprint when the development team(s) have said they will actually begin work on a given story or set of stories.
+The goal is to make sure all designs are delivered at the start of any given sprint, if not earlier.
+This is possible because Design participates in Sprint Zero planning along with Dev and PM.

 Product Management